 Under the framework agreement, Iberdrola, S.A. must provide the relevant services pursuant to standard market conditions.
 Iberdrola, S.A. cannot receive financial or other types of consideration on a more favorable basis than what a third party in a substantially similar circumstance would receive.
 Iberdrola, S.A. must provide the relevant services in a manner that will not impair our decision-making capacity, while we must provide accurate and complete information to Iberdrola, S.A. to enable Iberdrola, S.A. to effectively provide the relevant services.
 Iberdrola, S.A. must provide the relevant services with a level of expertise, care, and diligence that a company providing these services on the open market would provide.
-We assume any liability that may derive from damage or losses attributable to the instructions or information provided to Iberdrola, S.A.; provided that Iberdrola, S.A. will only be liable for non-performance, defective performance, or negligence.
-Iberdrola, S.A. is also required to notify us before December 31 of each year regarding the estimated price for each service contracted for the following year.
+We assume any liability that may derive from damage or losses attributable to the instructions or information provided to Iberdrola, S.A. is also required to notify us before December 31 of each year regarding the estimated price for each service contracted for the following year.